Savory Dutch Oven Pork Tenderloin – Recipe for Two

 STEP 2: Heat olive oil in a cast iron dutch oven over medium-high heat.
 Once the oil is hot, place the spiced-covered pork tenderloin into the hot pan.
 Cook for a few minutes until the underside starts to turn golden brown.
 Flip the meat over and add the onions.

-Process step pork tenderloin in a pan mushrooms
+pork tenderloin with mushrooms in a pan

 STEP 3: Cook for a few more minutes until both sides of the meat are golden brown.
-Reduce from medium high heat to medium heat and stir in the mushrooms.
+Reduce from medium-high heat to medium heat and stir in the mushrooms.
 Cook until they begin to soften.

 process step pouring sauce in pan